Ten Years A Nomad by Matt Kepnes

 - Travel isn’t all excitement – routine creeps in, even abroad

-- Burnout is real, and going home is always an option
+- Going home is always an option

 - Listen to your inner voice — there’s no shame in returning